 ITM200 Computer Hardware & Software

-- Identify names, purpose and characteristics of system modules by recognizing them by sight or definition
+- Identify names, purpose, and characteristics of hardware components by sight or definition.

-- Identify the names, purposes and performance characteristics of standardized/common peripheral ports, associated cabling, and their connectors.
-Recognize ports, cabling, and connectors, by sight.
+- Identify the names, purposes, and performance characteristics of standard peripheral ports, associated cabling, and their connectors.

-- Identify proper procedures for installing and configuring common peripheral devices.
+- Explain proper procedures for installing and configuring common hardware components.

-- Recognize common printer problems and techniques used to resolve them.
+- Recognize common printer problems and the techniques used to resolve them.

 - Identify network, mobile, and printer terminology, technologies, interfaces, and security options.